Which Hand Should Be Dominant In Golf Swing

 Hand dominance refers to the natural preference for using one hand over the other in various tasks.
 In golf, hand dominance impacts grip, control, and the generation of power during the swing.
 Understanding the concept of hand dominance and its influence on the golf swing is fundamental to improving technique and consistency.

-See also How To Make Money Playing Golf
+See also How To Clean Beryllium Copper Golf Clubs

 Hand dominance is influenced by factors such as genetics, practice, and coordination.
 Most golfers are right-handed, meaning their dominant hand is their right hand, while others are left-handed, with their dominant hand being the left hand.
 However, it’s important to note that hand dominance is not exclusively tied to being right-handed or left-handed.
 There are cases of golfers being right-handed but playing golf as left-handed or vice versa, known as cross-dominance.